myashesh/RSSunAndMoonCalc/README.md

 # RSSunAndMoonCalc

-Sun and Moon calculations in Swift 3.0 under MIT licence
+Sun and Moon calculations in Swift 4.0 (in progress...) under MIT licence

 Download Demo project !